dentarg/auth0-blog/_posts/2017-10-06-azure-storage.markdown

 ### Adding Entities to a Table on Azure Table Storage

 Now that we know how to create tables on Azure Table Storage, let's learn how to use them to add new entities.
-In the following example we use a class called `CustomerEntity`.
+In the following example, we use a class called `CustomerEntity`.
 [The implementation details of this class can be found here](https://github.com/vemoreno/TableStorageWithCsharp/blob/master/AzureTableStorage/AzureTableStorage/Models/MyTableEntity.cs).

 ```C#
 public void AddEntity()